FloEdelmann/vue-ts-types/README.md

 Each of the prop functions returns an object with the following properties:

 * `.optional`: Use this to mark the prop as not required with a default value of `undefined`.
 Also includes `undefined` in the resulting prop type.
+* `.nullable`: Use this to mark the prop as not required with a default value of `null`.
+Also includes `null` in the resulting prop type.
 * `.required`: Use this to mark the prop as required without a default value.
 * `.withDefault(value)`: Use this to set a default value for the prop.
 Note that the value has to fit the prop type.
 For non-primitive types, the value has to be a function that returns the default value.